Elao/ElaoFormTranslationBundle/README.md

 Installation:
 --------------

-Add ElaoFormTranslationBundle in your composer.json:
+Add ElaoFormTranslationBundle to your composer.json:
 ``` json
 {
     "require": {